Hi … Mike Nacke here. Apparently, the coolest guy in Nashville.

 Here’s How I Got Ranked Coolest Guy in Nashville

-After building the site to feed the search engine’s appetite, I went out and got links from other sites to this page.
+After building the site to feed the search engine’s appetite, I got links from other sites to this page.
 In the eyes of the search engines, each of these links counts as a “vote” for the popularity of this page for the term “coolest guy in Nashville.”

-Truthfully, SEO is much more complicated than that … but you get the idea.
+Truthfully, SEO is more complicated than that … but you get the idea.

-But that’s basically how I got ranked #1 for coolest guy in Nashville.
+That’s basically how I got ranked this page #1 for “coolest guy in Nashville.”